CryptoIceMLH/BTC-Node-Satellite/README.md

 ![eshail-footprint](https://github.com/user-attachments/assets/ddb29a05-e179-420b-9681-51a40983b3b7)

-Stage 1 objectives are as follows - Completed ( see twitter posts )
+## Stage 1 objectives are as follows - Completed ( see twitter posts )

--Establish a Receive only connection with QO100 Satellite
+* Establish a Receive only connection with QO100 Satellite

--Lock on to the Satellite Beacon
+* Lock on to the Satellite Beacon

--Establish a RX synch with satellite and download HTML website of satellites own live status page.
+* Establish a RX synch with satellite and download HTML website of satellites own live status page.

 ![IMG_20240702_120258](https://github.com/user-attachments/assets/3eebef35-47fb-461c-8809-0bafb4168424)
 ![IMG_20240722_142157](https://github.com/user-attachments/assets/d0a7155a-19e3-4a63-8243-1d3b54705f67)